About Victoria Chan

-The adoption of a growth mindset in my midlife has enabled me to improve my abilities without shame.
-Instead of feeling envious when I see someone's amazing work, I think to myself, how wonderful, how did they achieve that effect?
-Let me try that too.
-I don't doubt my talent because there is no talent to doubt.
+The adoption of a growth mindset in my mid-life has enabled me to improve my abilities without shame.
+Instead of feeling envious when I see someone's amazing work, I get inspired and learn from them.

-To encourage other aspiring artists, I want to show my early drawings (and other recent 'rubbish' attempts) on this blog and on social media.
-I want to dismiss the illusion that you can just pick up a brush and be magically great at painting every time.
+In order to encourage other aspiring artists, I am sharing my early drawings (and other recent 'rubbish' attempts) on this blog and on social media.
 Hopefully by showing the realistic journey, it will encourage aspiring artists.

-Artistic abilities (or any abilities for the matter) can be developed.
-You don't have to be born with it.
+Artistic abilities (or any abilities for the matter) can be developed systematically.

 New year crocodile